J.K. Rowling's transphobic comments: a timeline

 The following month, Rowling published a new novel titled "Troubled Blood" under the pseudonym Robert Galbraith.
 The book, which revolved around a male serial killer who dresses like a woman, was accused of being transphobic.

 "One wonders what critics of Rowling's stance on trans issues will make of a book whose moral seems to be: never trust a man in a dress," said Jake Kerridge at The Telegraph.
-A spokesperson for Mermaids, a charity that supports trans children, told CNN they were "disappointed" that Rowling was propagating a "long-standing and hurtful presentation of trans women as a threat."
+A spokesperson for Mermaids, a charity that supports trans children, said to CNN they were "disappointed" that Rowling was propagating a "long-standing and hurtful presentation of trans women as a threat."
 Rowling, meanwhile, said the book "was loosely based" on real killers.

 December 2021: Rowling criticizes police for letting rape suspects identify as women